-Commonwealth.
-Though some public utility commissions are used to having that ability, regulators in the other sectors often must rely on civil courts for enforcement actions.)
+Commonwealth.19 Though some public utility commissions are used to having that ability, regulators in the other sectors often must rely on civil courts for enforcement actions.)
 Stakeholders in those industries strongly support the independence afforded those regulators by their placement at the SCC and believe that independence allows the SCC to assemble more professional staff than would be the case if regulation of those sectors were structured as it is in most states.

-Assembly were prescient in assigning these once disparate functions to the SCC.
+It can, in fact, be argued that the Virginia Constitution and General Assembly were prescient in assigning these once disparate functions to the SCC.
 As indicated earlier, regulatory issues across these industries will likely continue to converge as will the regulatory methods employed.
 All of these industries are subject to common themes; they all have experienced to greater or lesser degrees the transition from monopoly to competitive or partly competitive markets, federal preemption, provider proliferation and the expansion of service-offering types.
 Their regulation will, increasingly, require the same skill sets.
 This convergence and expansion are likely to accelerate in the future as public utility markets become more competitive.
 Though not all states may be prepared to combine these regulatory functions in one agency, the experience of the Virginia SCC provides a compelling case in point for how operating synergies might be achieved.